petershin/liferay-learn/docs/analytics-cloud/latest/en/reference/metrics-description.md

 ## Clicks

-The total number of clicks on an A/B test, web content, or custom asset in a given time range.
+This is the total number of clicks on an A/B test, web content, or custom asset in a given time range.

 ## Comments

-The total number of comments posted on a blog or document and media in a given time range.
+This is the total number of comments posted on a blog or document and media in a given time range.

 ## Downloads

-The total number of downloads of a document and media or custom asset in a given time range.
+This is the total number of downloads of a document and media or custom asset in a given time range.

 ## Entrances